- Compute per Project

 - In addition, users are allocated a quota of 1TB scratch space for working storage.

 - Additional Vault storage may be available by negotiation.
-Vault facilitates longer term storage on Maxwell.
-It is useful where projects need to repeatedly use the same data over time.
+Vault facilitates longer-term storage on Maxwell.
+It is useful when projects need to repeatedly use the same data over time.

 - The scheduler balances the availability of slots among all users to permit fair access to the system.

 - It considers the specific requirements of each job (e.g., number of CPUs, amount of RAM, job duration, and node affinity requirements) and prioritisation.

 - The scheduler starts queued jobs as space becomes available and can be set to advise users of job status by email.

 - Larger jobs requiring more time and resources are more difficult to schedule, so it is to the advantage of all users to make sure the requested resource is as accurate as possible.

 - When insufficient memory is requested for a job, the job will not run and will need to be rescheduled with more memory requested.

 - Where more memory is requested than is used, the user will have the full amount allocated to them as this resource is blocked and is not usable elsewhere.